 To give the installation an interactive edge, members of the public were encouraged to drop off their plastic waste at the site of the advert in the run-up to World Ocean Day.
 The advert itself showed actor Chris Hemsworth surfing on the wave of plastic.

-Back in 2012, Lush and Humane Society International elevated awareness of animal cruelty and testing with a shocking live campaign in the window of their London Regent Street store.
-A young artist was subjected to the same treatment as animals when they go through cosmetic product testing – restrained for ten hours, force-fed, given injections, parts of her head shaven and covered in different lotions.
+In 2012, Lush and Humane Society International elevated awareness of animal cruelty and testing with a shocking live campaign in their London Regent Street store window.
+A young artist was subjected to the same treatment as animals when they undergo cosmetic product testing – restrained for ten hours, force-fed, given injections, parts of her head shaven and covered in different lotions.

-The aim was for members of the public to sign a petition against animal testing.
+The aim was for public members to sign a petition against animal testing.
 Not surprisingly, it worked and helped to raise awareness of both companies and their values simultaneously.

-The ad encourages eco-conscious audiences to head to their Rise Above Plastics program web page and read up on how individuals can help eliminate the impact of plastics in the marine environment.
+The ad encourages eco-conscious audiences to head to their Rise Above Plastics program web page and read up on how individuals can help eliminate the impact of plastics on the marine environment.

 Adidas tuned into their sustainable side with this campaign, with the sports clothing and footwear manufacturer upcycling plastic rubbish from coastal communities and remote beaches into fashionable trainers.
 The kicks are made from 75% upcycled plastic and produced using a low-energy, low-water printing process.
 It’s reported that between 4.8 and 12.7 million tonnes of plastic enter the ocean each year, according to figures published in the Journal of Science in 2015, so what better way to utilise some of the waste than reuse it?

-This campaign is certainly a hit with Adidas fans around the world, who purchased more than one million of the trainers in 2017 alone.
+This campaign resonated with Adidas fans worldwide, who purchased more than one million of the trainers in 2017 alone.

-Get in touch with West Yorkshire PR agency LIT Communication using our contact page to discuss how we can help your brand think more consciously as part of your next PR, social media, content or SEO campaign.
+Get in touch with LIT Communication using our contact page to discuss how we can help your brand think more consciously as part of your next digital PR campaign.